Usdaw has more than six hundred reps aged under 27 who are working hard across the UK to support Usdaw members.

 "I take a personal responsibility in my own site to build the young membership, and I would do the same nationally if I had the time."

-Russ Jones - Midlands division
+Russ Jones - Midlands Region

 Shopworker Russ is part of a team of three reps at Morrisons in Bromsgrove.
 He's been a rep for two and a half years and last year he graduated from Academy1.
 "I really enjoyed it," said Russ, 25.
 "I was the newest and youngest organiser from the Midlands so I learned a lot from everyone else and it made me want to get more involved.
 I've applied for Academy2 this year so fingers crossed."

-"Being a rep is a great boost to your confidence and skill set and I think promoting this fact to young workers is a good way to get them involved.
+"Being a rep is a great boost to your confidence and skillset and I think promoting this fact to young workers is a good way to get them involved.
 It's a great role to have on your CV or on a university application."

-Jade Rutherford - Scottish division
+Jade Rutherford - Scottish Region

 Call centre worker Jade is part of a team of 10 reps looking after 1,000 staff at the Tesco site in Dundee.
-She is also the Branch Secretary and a member of the Scottish Divisional Young Workers' Committee.
+She is also the Branch Secretary and a member of the Scottish Regional Young Workers' Committee.
 "We're busy all day every day with union duties," said Jade.
 "I rarely get to do my day-to-day role."

 Jade has worked for Tesco for eight years and was elected a rep in 2011.
 "I was inspired by another rep to get involved," said the 25 year-old.
 "I get an absolute sense of satisfaction from being able to support others.
 Sometimes it's just the simple things like letting people know their rights and entitlements.